mindsphere/mindconnect-nodejs/README.md

 ```

-If you take a look at the MindSphere configuration of your agent now it should look like this:
+If you take a look at the Insights Hub configuration of your agent now it should look like this:

 ![datasources](images/datasources.png)